oversudo/gotcha/README.md

 # gotcha

-A fast system information tool written in Go.
+A fast cross-platform system information tool written in Go.
 Shows your system specs in a clean format with an OS-specific logo.
 Inspired by neoftech, fastfetch

 ## What it does